 Can someone spread the virus without being sick?

-According to the Center for Disease Control and Prevention, people who are not showing symptoms of COVID-19 may still be able to spread the virus.
+According to the CDC, people who are not showing symptoms of COVID-19 may still be able to spread the virus.
 Maintaining good personal hygiene, practicing social distancing, and wearing a face covering can help prevent both the risk of infection and of spreading the disease.

 How can I help protect myself?

 COVID-19 vaccines effectively prevent spreading COVID-19.
 The risk of spreading COVID-19 is minimal for fully vaccinated people, and the risk is reduced from fully vaccinated individuals to unvaccinated individuals.
 As a result, fully vaccinated people may resume outdoor activities without wearing a mask or physically distancing, except where required by federal, state, local, tribal, or territorial laws, rules, and regulations, including local business and workplace guidance.
 All individuals, regardless of vaccination status, should continue to wear a mask in public indoor settings.